-Audit process commences with the assessment of risk of the departments based on the expenditure incurred, criticality/complexity of activities, priority accorded for the activity by the Government, level of delegated financial powers, assessment of internal controls, concerns of stakeholders, previous audit findings, etc. Based on this risk assessment, frequency and extent of audit are decided and an annual audit plan is formulated to conduct audit.
+Audit process commences with the assessment of risk of the departments based on the expenditure incurred, criticality/ complexity of activities, priority accorded for the activity by the Government, level of delegated financial powers, assessment of internal controls, concerns of stakeholders, previous audit findings, etc. Based on this risk assessment, frequency and extent of audit are decided and an annual audit plan is formulated to conduct audit.

 After completion of each audit, Inspection Report (IR) containing audit findings is issued to the Head of the unit with a request to furnish replies within one month of receipt of the IR.
 Wherever replies are received, audit findings are either settled or further action for compliance is advised.
-Significant audit observations pointed out in these IRs, which require attention at the highest level in the Government, are processed for inclusion in the Audit Report which are submitted to the Governor under Article 151 of the Constitution of India for causing them to be laid on the Table of the State Legislature.
+Significant audit observations pointed out in these IRs, which require attention at the highest level in the Government, are processed for inclusion in the Audit Report which are submitted to the Governor of Nagaland under Article 151 of the Constitution of India for causing them to be laid on the Table of the State Legislature.

 Audit Plan is prepared in such a way that it fits into the long term and short term goals of audit in consonance with the overall "Vision and Mission" of the Indian Audit & Accounts Department.
 It has been prepared after carrying out risk assessment and keeping in view the available manpower.
-Elements of the Audit Quality Management Framework (AQMF) viz. materiality, inputs from Voucher Level Computerization (VLC), financial size of the units, data from various e-governance initiatives taken by Government, flagship programme undertaken by auditees, press criticism/ electronic media coverage, expected audit impact and continuous improvement based on past experience, etc. were taken into account to the extent possible while framing out the plan.
-A sector wise analysis of Government, industrialization and socio-economic activities along with due consideration of possible audit impact were taken into account in prioritising auditee units for preparing the audit plan.
+Elements of the Audit Quality Management Framework (AQMF) viz. materiality, inputs from Voucher Level Computerisation (VLC), financial size of the units, data from various e-governance initiatives taken by government, flagship programme undertaken by auditees, press criticism/ electronic media coverage, expected audit impact and continuous improvement based on past experience, etc. were taken into account to the extent possible while framing out the plan.
+A sector wise analysis of government spending, investment policy of the government in infrastructure development, industrialisation and socio-economic activities along with due consideration of possible audit impact were taken into account in prioritising auditee units for preparing the audit plan.

-Considering the availability of resources, focus has been given in areas of high financial risk than to thinly spreading out the resources throughout the Government activities.
+Considering the availability of resources, focus has been given in areas of high financial risk than to thinly spreading out the resources throughout the government activities.
 This would have better socio-economic impact and add value to governance.
-Out of 1228 units, 402 units were planned for audit during 2018-19 after carrying out risk assessment and keeping in view the available manpower, of which all 402 units were audited during 2018-19.
+Out of 1,094 units, 367 units was planned for audit during 2019-20 after carrying out risk assessment and keeping in view the available manpower, of which 345 units were actually audited during 2019-20.